amirbalef/Bandit-based-HPO/README.md

 # Bandit-based-HPO
 Towards Bandit-based Optimization for Automated Machine Learning

-This repository contains the implementation of the paper titled "Towards Bandit-based Optimization for Automated Machine Learning".
+This repository contains the implementation of the paper "Towards Bandit-based Optimization for Automated Machine Learning, accepted at ICLR 2024 Workshop on Practical Machine Learning for Low Resource Settings (PML4LRS) by Amir Rezaei Balef, Claire Vernade and, Katharina Eggensperger"

 ## Dependency